glebnovodran/roam_bench/README.md

 # ~ Character control benchmark ~

-The project goal is to measure relative performance of different character scripting methods in a game type scenario.
+The project goal is to measure relative performance of different character scripting methods in a game-type scenario.

 ## 'Built-in' control methods.